PixelatedFace/PexCraft/README.md

 # PexCraft

-A modpack all about pexing and retardation
+A Modpack all about Pexing and retardation.

 ## Table of Contents